saezlab/pypath/README.rst

 * Encoding related exceptions in Python2: these might occur at some points in the module, please send the traceback if you encounter one, and we will fix as soon as possible.
-* For Mac OS X (v >= 10.11 El Capitan) import of pypath fails with error: "libcurl link-time ssl backend (openssl) is different from compile-time ssl backend (none/other)".
+* For Mac OS X (v >= 10.11 El Capitan) import of pypath fails with
+  error: "libcurl link-time ssl backend (openssl) is different from compile-time ssl backend (none/other)".
 To fix it, you may need to reinstall pycurl library using special flags.
-More information and steps can be found e.g. [here](https://cscheng.info/2018/01/26/installing-pycurl-on-macos-high-sierra.html)
+More information and steps can be found e.g.
+  `Installing pycurl on MacOS <https://cscheng.info/2018/01/26/installing-pycurl-on-macos-high-sierra.html>`_.

 *Special thanks to Jorge Ferreira for testing pypath on Windows!*